giogerardino/ProblemSet1/README.md

 To run the simulator, follow these steps:

 1. Open a terminal or command prompt.
-2. Navigate to the directory containing the `Simulator.java` file.
+2. Navigate to the directory containing the `ParticleSimulator.java` file.
 3. Compile the Java source code using the following commands:

     ```bash